kenilt/go-wordwise-creator/README.md

 And it based on this project: https://github.com/dungxmta/wordwisecreator

 ## Milestones
-- [ ] Port basic feature from php project
+- [ ] Port basic feature from php project - WIP
 - [ ] Support input flags and config output type
 - [ ] Support the meaning of pharse
 - [ ] Support stemmer words